Handling a complaint Sexual harassment

 You must make sure none of those things happen.

-You should make sure that you offer the same kind of support that you would for someone who's made the complaint.
+You should offer them the same kind of support you offer to the person who's made the complaint.
 For example:

-• talk to them privately and allow plenty of time
+• talk to them privately and do not rush them

 • offer them mental health support